Steve Mesler: Classroom Champions

-In 2009, Mesler and his sister, Dr. Leigh Mesler Parise, founded Classroom Champions and have grown it into an international organization affecting change in classrooms and donating needed technology utilizing Olympians and Paralympians as around the year mentors to thousands of students in the U.S., Canada, and Costa Rica.
+In 2009, Mesler co-founded Classroom Champions with his sister, Dr. Leigh Mesler Parise, an innovative education nonprofit connecting world-class athletes with students, aiming to foster resilience, leadership, and socio-emotional skills.
+Under his leadership, Classroom Champions expanded significantly, positively impacting millions of students and teachers across North America.
+This transformative approach earned Classroom Champions the distinguished Olympism in Action Award from the International Olympic Committee (IOC).

 For his work on Classroom Champions, Mesler was named one of Sports Illustrateds renowned "Athletes Who Care" and was a 2011 Nominee for the International Champion for Peace Award by Peace and Sport.
 A TED-Ed Educator and featured expert on Big Think, Steve has spoken around the world on the values of educating students through technology and mentorship.
 In 2013, Classroom Champions was the only non-European organization to receive a Fair Play Diploma from the International Fair Play Committee established by UNESCO.
 Recently, local agencies, the United States Olympic Committee, and the White House have all recognized Classroom Champions teachers for their work.

 Classroom Champions has been featured in publications such as:

 Forbes, Sports Illustrated, Sports Illustrated for Kids, ABC News, the Washington Post, The Sporting News, USA Today, and the Yahoo Sports.